Sindhuhurakadli/sindhu_portfolio.io/README.md

 2. Identify key algorithms, data structures, or system design techniques currently in use or with potential applications in enhancing Microsoft features.

-3. To connect Microsoft tools with basic DSA concepts and show how they solve real-world problems.
+3. To connect Microsoft tools with Data Structure and algorithm concepts and show how they solve real-world problems.

 4. To provide a detailed analysis of each algorithm’s complexity and performance.
 <br><br>